joelmoran101/load-json-data/README.md

 A React application that displays interactive Plotly charts stored in MongoDB Atlas, connecting to two different backend APIs (Express.js & FastAPI) with dynamic filtering capabilities.

+## 🎯 What Does This App Do?

+This dashboard fetches and displays Plotly JSON chart data from MongoDB Atlas without modifying the original database.
+You can:

+- **View charts** from two different backend systems
+• ChartSelector shows list of available charts
+• User clicks a chart
+• PlotlyChartViewer renders the Plotly chart
+- **Filter data** by date ranges, companies, and metrics (client-side)
+• User adjusts date range, company, or metrics; still needs refinements
+• Filters run in the browser (not in database)
+• Chart updates instantly
+- **Preserve data integrity** - all filtering happens in memory, never touching the database

 ⚠️ This project has been bootstrapped with Vite for better performance and modern tooling.
 Vite offers: